MicrosoftDocs/learn/learn-pr/azure/test-bicep-code-using-github-actions/includes/7-exercise-add-preview-job-workflow.md

    Wait until the workflow completes the **lint**, **validate**, and **preview** jobs.
 Although GitHub automatically updates the page with the latest status, it's a good idea to refresh your page occasionally.

 1. Notice that the workflow prompts you for a review.
-You also receive an email informing you that the workflow needs your review.
+Dependent upon how you've set up your GitHub account, you'll receive an email or web notification with a request to review the workflow.

    :::image type="content" source="../media/7-workflow-run-review-required.png" alt-text="Screenshot of the GitHub interface that shows the workflow run, with the review requirement highlighted.":::